-Sssssssshhhh!
+Sssshhh!

-- Displaying signage at all exits requesting customers to be considerate of your neighbours when leaving the premises is a pro-active, cost effective way of promoting this licensing objective. - Have you considered restricting the use of any outside areas the premises may have as a means of preventing nuisance? - Environmental Health Officers are available to offer advice in relation to reducing noise emanating from your premises.
+- Displaying signage at all exits requesting customers to be considerate of your neighbours when leaving the premises is a pro-active, cost effective way of promoting this licensing objective. - Have you considered restricting the use of any outside areas the premises may have as a means of preventing nuisance? - Closing windows and external doors at 23:00 when regulated entertainment is being provided can greatly reduce noise nuisance to nearby residents. - Have you considered providing your neighbours with a contact telephone number on which someone at the premises may be reached if noise related problems occur? - Regular noise monitoring carried out around the perimeter of the premises is simple, cost effective, and will help you to gauge the level of noise other people are experiencing within the vicinity of your premises.
+If this is something you regularly practice, why not record your findings they may prove useful in the future. - Environmental Health Officers are available to offer advice in relation to reducing noise emanating from your premises.
 In addition the team has produced a Code of Practice and guidance notes on controlling noise at concerts and outdoor events.
-For further information please email environmental protection@bathnes.gov.uk or telephone: 01225 477563. - Keeping the frontage of your premises clean and clear of litter will not only prevent nuisance but will also make your premises more attractive to potential customers.
+For further information please email environmental\protection@bathnes.gov.uk or telephone: 01225 477563.

-- Consider closing windows and external doors after 23:00 when regulated entertainment is taking place. - Be mindful of any outside lighting there needs to be a balance between promoting public safety and preventing public nuisance.
+• Be mindful of any outside lighting - there needs to be a balance between promoting public safety and preventing public nuisance.